jtheisen/sqlizer/readme.md

 arbitrary dependencies would force a join order.

 Frequently, however, they are necessary and a forced the join order is acceptable.
-Above LINQ query gets translated to this in Sql Server:
+Above LINQ query gets translated to this in SQL Server:

     SELECT
         ...